-- 33. a) A decision of the Council shall not be varied or rescinded within six months, save by a special resolution, the written notice of motion whereof bears the signatures of at least twelve Members of the Council. - b) When a special resolution has been disposed of, no similar resolution may be moved within a further six months.
+- 33. a) A decision of the Council shall not be varied or rescinded within six months, save by a special resolution, the written notice of motion whereof bears the signatures of at least two thirds of the voting Members of the Council. - b) When a special resolution has been disposed of, no similar resolution may be moved within a further six months.